elmomoilanen/Hashmap/README.md

 Load factor: 0.12
 ```

-and for *hashmap_traverse* resulted output could start e.g. as follows (showing only the first five meta data buckets of the total 16)
+and for *hashmap_stats_traverse* resulted output could start e.g. as follows (showing only the first five meta data buckets of the total 16)

 ```
 Bucket address: 0x130e043c0